johan-st/go-image-server/README.md

 - 2023-04-26: Fix permission issues with cache and image folders.
 Tests now pass on linux
 - 2023-04-26: slight restructure of README.md
 - 2023-04-26: Fix tests (and image module) on windows
+- 2023-04-26: refactor out io/util as it is deprecated

 ## Februari 2022